FindMySchool LogoFindMySchool

 Physical surroundings matter here.
 The Victorian and Edwardian buildings blend seamlessly with modern facilities.
 The Headmaster Porter Theatre, seating 250, hosts school concerts, assemblies, and productions; its existence has fundamentally shaped drama culture.
 Open courtyards connect to quiet spaces.
 The 34-acre Framlingham Mere nature reserve, owned by the college and managed by Suffolk Wildlife Trust, borders the senior school; its presence speaks to the school's commitment to both environmental stewardship and providing pupils with genuine wild spaces.

-Framlingham ranks 533rd in England for GCSE outcomes (FindMySchool data), placing it in the top 25%.
-In recent examinations, 44% of grades achieved 9-7 (the top two grades), compared to the England average of 54%.
-This might appear modest until context clarifies: the school is non-selective, accepting pupils of mixed ability.
+Framlingham ranks 744th of 3,895 in England for GCSE academic outcomes (FindMySchool data), placing it in a solid national band.
+The school is non-selective, accepting pupils of mixed ability.
 For students arriving at Year 7 without particular academic distinction, the school's track record of developing potential becomes the real measure.

-Sixty-eight pupils achieved A-level grades 9-7 in 2024; far more importantly, pupils consistently progress from their starting points.
+The current GCSE academic ranking places Framlingham 744th of 3,895 in England, while its secondary overall ranking is 535th of 3,688.
+Far more importantly, pupils consistently progress from their starting points.
 The school's genuine commitment to "the whole child" means strong STEM programmes run alongside equally rigorous creative and performing arts, something many academically selective schools abandon.

-Framlingham ranks 891st in England for A-level results, placing it in the middle national band.
-At A-level, 52% of grades achieve A*-B, slightly above the England average of 47%.
-Nearly half of sixth formers attain the two highest grades, indicating that those who choose to stay tend to perform solidly.
+Framlingham ranks 739th of 2,549 in England for A-level academic performance, placing it in a solid national band.
+At A-level, 60% of grades achieve A*-B, with 30% at A* or A across 212 entries, indicating that those who choose to stay tend to perform solidly.

 The sixth form opened in 2014 with dedicated facilities, reflecting institutional confidence in post-16 education.
 Leavers in 2023-24 showed 33% progressing to university, 37% entering employment, 1% to further education, and 1% to apprenticeships.
 These figures reflect the school's commitment to supporting multiple pathways beyond academics.